-The Company recorded a charge during fiscal year 2003 in the amount of \$870,549, representing the costs incurred during the year as a result of the settlement of the Consolidated Suit.
-Of the total charge during 2003, \$862,250 resulted from the variable accounting treatment, required by accounting principles generally accepted in the United States of America, related to the warrants issued as part of the settlement.
-Likewise, the Company recorded a charge during fiscal year 2002 in the amount of \$997,112, representing the estimated cost of the settlement of the Consolidated Suit and related professional fees incurred, net of insurance proceeds.
-Of the total charge recorded in 2002, \$320,344 resulted from the variable accounting treatment related to the warrants.
+The Company recorded a charge during fiscal year 2003 in the amount of \$870,549, representing additional costs incurred during the year as a result of the settlement of the Consolidated Suit.
+Of the total charge during 2003, \$862,250 resulted from the variable accounting treatment, required by U.S. generally accepted accounting principles, related to the warrants issued as part of the settlement.